$0 Texas Micro-School & Pod Kit — Start Your Learning Pod Legally and on Your Own Terms

 You want to pull together three or four neighborhood families, share the teaching load, and build something that actually fits your child.
 Maybe you're fleeing a public school that replaced recess with Chromebooks.
 Maybe you have a neurodivergent child whose IEP battles have exhausted you.
 Maybe you're secular, and every quality co-op in your area requires a statement of faith.
 Whatever the reason, you've arrived at the same conclusion: I need to build this myself.

 The problem is that the internet gives you fragments.
 The Texas Home School Coalition tells you the legal baseline — but their co-op manual is written for Christian families, and it doesn't touch the new 2026 TEFA funding rules.
 The policy blogs explain what SB 1955 says but don't give you templates.
 The franchise networks (Prenda, KaiPod, Primer) will walk you through launch — for $2,200 per student per year, or a long-term revenue share.
-You need the operational playbook without the ideological prerequisites and without surrendering your tuition to a network.
+You need a Pod Founder's Playbook — the complete operational framework without the ideological prerequisites and without surrendering your tuition to a network.

-The Texas Micro-School & Pod Kit is that playbook.
+The Texas Micro-School & Pod Kit is that Pod Founder's Playbook.

 The SB 1955 Compliance Checklist